 No personal gifts or other forms of advantages from any person or organisation doing business with the Group can be accepted by any employee.
 Our business partners are expected to follow the same standard when working with us.
 The Group has established whistle-blowing channels to allow employees to report suspected cases of corrupt practice confidentially.

 The Group takes disciplinary actions or refers to responsible law enforcement authorities if any misconduct is found.
 All these practical actions not only win trust from our business partners, but also enhance the sense of belonging and fair play among employees.

 The Group is in strict compliance with the Criminal Law of the PRC and other relevant laws and regulations relating to bribery, extortion, fraud and money laundering.
-During the reporting period, no concluded legal cases regarding corrupt practices were brought against the Group or its employees.
+During the reporting period, no concluded legal cases (2022: nil) regarding corrupt practices were brought against the Group or its employees.
 At the end of the reporting period, the number of employees received anti-corruption training and the training hours by employment category were as follows:

-Anti-corruption training 20
+Anti-corruption training 2023 2022

 Number of employees received training

 Board of directors 2

-Senior management 4
+Senior management 1 3

-Middle management 11
+Middle management 2 2

-General 401
+General 4 4

-Total employees
+Total employees 7 11

 Number of training hours

-Board of directors 4
+Board of directors 6

-Senior management 8
+Senior management 3 9

-Middle management 11
+Middle management 6 6

-General 401
+General 8 12

-Total training hours42
+Total training hours 17 33